soulslike-routing/sl-derive-prototype/README.md

  - The state before this tick
  - The state-updates we could already get in this tick.

-They are all passed in as serialized json in a WebAssembly.Memory object.
 The functions should then load and parse those objects if needed, compute the new state, which is probably always a foreign id (uuid) and then also store that in a Memory object, which is then returned to the javascript caller.